Complex-systems-and-devops-gruppe-8/.github/report/devops-implementation.md

 In addition, for every pull request, Netlify runs a Lighthouse audit to evaluate the performance, accessibility, best practices, and SEO of the site.
 This feature provides a clear score and actionable insights, helping us continuously optimize the application before merging changes into the main branch.
 By catching potential issues at the pull request level, we ensure that only high-quality updates make it into production.

+We have also implemented GitHub Actions as part of our CI/CD pipeline.
+These actions complement Netlify by automating additional checks, such as running unit tests, linting, and verifying configurations before deployment.
+GitHub Actions provide an extra layer of validation, ensuring that the codebase adheres to predefined quality standards and that potential issues are identified early in the development cycle.

-Netlify’s integration with GitHub and automated workflows significantly streamline our deployment process.
-With features like automatic builds, deployment status notifications, and Lighthouse audits on pull requests, we are able to maintain a high-quality frontend application.
+Netlify’s integration with GitHub and the use of Github Actions significantly streamline our deployment process.
+Features like automatic builds, deployment status notifications, and Lighthouse audits on pull requests, we are able to maintain a high-quality frontend application.
 Its global CDN ensures that the deployed site loads quickly for users worldwide, further enhancing the user experience.
 By leveraging Netlify, we have a reliable, efficient, and developer-friendly solution for managing our frontend deployment pipeline.

+Another of the key advantages of using Netlify is that it offers its core features for free, including automated builds, deployments, and a globally distributed CDN.
+This makes it an excellent choice for small teams or projects, allowing us to deploy a high-quality frontend application without incurring additional costs.

 #### Monitoring and Maintenance